 4. Insurance and Billing

 Health insurance can be tricky to navigate, and patients may be faced with higher copays and visit bills than they anticipated.
 Though healthcare costs are inevitable, nobody likes to be blindsided by a huge hospital tab -- and if the bill comes as a surprise to the patient, or if they have a difficult time reaching your organization’s customer service department, they may be reluctant to visit your offices again.
 To reduce their stress, make the payment process as easy as possible (online portals and email reminders can be a big help for some) and provide information about resources for patients who need it when possible.

 5. Lack of Communication and Dismissiveness

 Communication is essential when it comes to getting proper medical treatment, and if a patient feels they haven’t been heard -- whether it’s miscommunication with front desk staff or feeling like nurses and doctors have dismissed their concerns -- they tend to look for new options.
 Keeping an open pathway of information between healthcare professionals and their patients ensures that the patient stays comfortable, feels validated in their concerns, and is aware of what’s going on with their treatment at all times.

 With so many patients coming in and out of doctor’s offices and hospitals daily, the occasional complaint is nearly impossible to avoid.
 However, the way a healthcare institution handles those complaints can make all the difference in whether a patient returns in the future.
-Quick follow-up, open communication, and growth and long-term improvement by listening to customer feedback help healthcare organizations achieve greater success and show customers that their voices matter.
+Quick follow-up, open communication, and long-term improvement by listening to customer feedback help healthcare organizations achieve greater success and show customers that their voices matter.

 Complaints happen, but with the right software solution in place, healthcare organizations can use those comments to learn and grow -- and to continue providing top-notch care to their patients.